jcolinhill/pyilc/README.md

 # pyilc

 pyilc is a pure-python implementation of the needlet internal linear combination (NILC) algorithm for CMB component separation.
+Harmonic-space ILC is also implemented in the code.
 For details, see McCarthy & Hill (2023) [arXiv:XXXX.YYYYY](https://arxiv.org/XXXX.YYYYY).

 ## diffusive_inpaint
 This repository also includes an inpainting code, diffusive_inpaint, that diffusively inpaints a masked region with the mean of the unmasked neighboring pixels.
 This README is intended for pyilc, not diffusive_inpaint; in the diffusive_inpaint sub-directory, we include a sample .py file `diffusive_inpaint/diffusive_inpaint_example.py`, which should make clear how to use `diffusive_inpaint/diffusive_inpaint.py`.